andreyryabtsev/quote_bot/readme.md

     * This JSON stores the authentication key provided to your bot account by discord for sign-in.
 Open this file and replace `YOUR_TOKEN_HERE` with your actual token.

 2. `config.json`
-    * This JSON contains the configuration of your bot, such as the text of error and success messages, as well as the text of certain commands and pre-defined responses.
+    * This JSON contains modifications to the configuration of your bot, such as the text of error and success messages, as well as the text of certain commands and pre-defined responses.
+Mimic parts of the structure of `default_config.json` to change specific functionality.
 For instance, the default event log command can be seen in this snippet:
     ```json
     "log_command": "animal",
     "log_response": "Thank you {u}, I have logged your animal product usage."
     ```
     So by default, you are ready to use the logging feature to track your path towards veganism, as an example.
 Additionally, `{u}` is a placeholder, in this case it is replaced by the logging user's current display name on the server.
-Adjust the config to your liking and use cases.
+If you would like to change the log command name and nothing else, you can edit your `config.json` to be:
+    ```json
+    {
+        "logs": {
+            "log_command": "log"
+        }
+    }
+    ```
+    Now, bot will respond to `!log` instead of to `!animal` for event-logging, but otherwise act no different.

 ### Scripts